Platform

 Who is eligible for the Aboriginal Participation Fund (APF) — Mining conferences funding Sub-Stream program?

-To be eligible for the Aboriginal Participation Fund (APF) — Mining conferences funding Sub-Stream program, you must: Eligible applicants include Indigenous communities or organizations in Ontario.
-Single applicants can be Indigenous communities in areas of mineral exploration or development activity.
-Joint applicants may be two or more Indigenous communities or Indigenous organizations (such as Tribal Councils or economic development organizations) representing areas with high mineral exploration or development activity.
+To be eligible for the Aboriginal Participation Fund (APF) — Mining conferences funding Sub-Stream program, you must: Indigenous communities or organizations in Ontario Single or joint applicants Linked to mineral exploration areas

 Who can I contact for more information about the Aboriginal Participation Fund (APF) — Mining conferences funding Sub-Stream?